Overcoming FAFSA fear: helping students and families tackle financial aid

 Introduce the net price calculator tool.

-All colleges and universities are now required to offer a net price calculator online.
-Urge students and families to use this excellent tool, which helps them estimate the real price of colleges.
+All colleges and universities are required to offer a net price calculator online.
+Urge students and families to use this excellent tool, which helps them estimate the net price versus the sticker price of colleges.
 These estimates can contextualize the perceived “sticker shock” of higher-priced schools, which might actually offer more aid.
 And families can use the calculators years before students apply, which may influence their choices.
+At Union we provide two net price calculators - The MyinTuition Quick Cost Estimator, which provides a quick ballpark estimate and the Net Price Calculator which provides a more in depth estimate of your financial aid eligibility and net price.

 Proofread.